The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

-Here, $\pi_{2q}\MU^{\wedge(\bullet+1)}$ in \eqref{equation:cosimplicalisomorphism} is concentrated in degree zero.
+Here $\pi_{2q}\MU^{\wedge(\bullet+1)}$ in \eqref{equation:cosimplicalisomorphism} is concentrated in degree zero.
 For connective chain complexes $\Cpx_{\ge 0}(\Lambda-\Mod)$ of $\Lambda$-modules there are adjunctions

-Here, a $\Lambda$-module maps to the corresponding chain complex concentrated in degree zero via the inclusion of $\Cpx_{\ge 0}(\Lambda-\Mod)$ into $\Cpx(\Lambda-\Mod)$.
+Here a $\Lambda$-module maps to the corresponding chain complex concentrated in degree zero via the inclusion of $\Cpx_{\ge 0}(\Lambda-\Mod)$ into $\Cpx(\Lambda-\Mod)$.
 In the opposite direction, we use the good truncation functor and the zeroth homology functor.
 For a cosimplicial object of $\Cpx(\Lambda-\Mod)$ concentrated in degree zero, such as $\pi_{2q}\MU^{\wedge(\bullet+1)}$ considered above, the units and counits of the adjunctions in \eqref{equation:chaincomplexadjunctions} furnish canonical isomorphisms producing isomorphic objects in $\Cpx(\Lambda-\Mod)$, hence the isomorphism in \eqref{equation:cosimplicalisomorphism}.
+To summarize, \eqref{equation:cosimplicialMRweakequivalence} and \eqref{equation:cosimplicalisomorphism} imply the weak equivalence of cosimplicial $\M \Lambda$-modules